 Chinamada & Taganana

-Truly interesting places to visit in Anaga national park are Chinamada (little village with cave houses) and Taganana, also called the village at the end of the world.
-That’s where you will be able to fill the real rural life of Canary Islands.
+Truly interesting places to visit in Anaga national park are Chinamada (a little village with cave houses) and Taganana, also called the village at the end of the world.
+That’s where you will be able to fill the real rural life of the Canary Islands.

-Once there, I recommend to take a stroll on its black sand beach and make room in your itinerary for lunch at Casa Africa.
+Once there, I recommend taking a stroll on its black sand beach and make room in your itinerary for lunch at Casa Africa.

 Playa Las Teresitas